 - I had several of her letters and asked a linguistic analyst, Barbara Becker to dissect them and she provided a character sketch: introvert, thoughtful, reflective, considerate of the feelings of the person she was responding to, etc. If I wanted her to be the heroine of the story, I’d have to have her thinking because she wouldn’t be talking, especially in the context of being the servant in the Criddle family.

 - Oral tradition from the Criddle family descendants told me they all loved her and found no fault.

 - The Vanes must have loved their mother dearly because they kept so many things, her school report, passport, her brother’s German letters although they couldn’t read German, her letters to Minnie and Harry, paintings, and her two important dresses.

-- My father loved and honoured her, and although only 3 when she died, had an emotional bond that wanted justice done by giving her grave a name 74 years after her death.
+- My father loved and honoured her, and although only age 3 when she died, he had an emotional bond that wanted justice done by giving her grave a name 74 years after her death.
 Her’s was the only nameless grave in the abandoned Criddle cemetery on the homestead.

 - I was very fortunate to have so many original sources—letters and documents.
 My husband and I discussed the situations they revealed trying to reconstruct the scenes.
 Indeed. it took a lot of puzzling to make sense the records—how they fit together, and then how that affected Elise.